Costco Meatballs - Air Fryer Tips + Recipe Ideas & Sauces

 - Keep frozen and sealed until ready to use.

-- Reseal bag and keep frozen (do not allow to thaw) until next use.
+- Reseal the bag and keep it frozen (do not allow it to thaw) until the next use.

 Nutritional Profile - Italian Style Meatballs

 How Many Calories in Costco Meatballs?

 One serving of Costco’s Italian Beef Meatballs will be 5 meatballs and contains 230 calories.
 Those 230 calories include 18 grams of fat, 5 grams of carbs, and 12 grams of protein.

 This is a slightly disappointing nutritional profile.
 These meatballs are rather small, and the fat and calorie content are a little higher than I would like to see.

 Beware The Sodium

 This is typical with frozen food items from Costco and in general, but the sodium is going to be something to be cognizant about.
 Each serving contains 520 mg of sodium which is 23% of the daily recommended value.